 Step 3: Design Studio Selection

 After selecting your top design studios, give them a call to learn more about them.
-Probe them with tons of questions and don’t hold back!
+Probe them with tons of questions about their design services and don’t hold back!
 Their responses should give you an idea of what kind of company they are e.g. professional, experienced, capable of delivering what you need, etc. At the end of the phone call don’t forget to ask for samples.
-Samples are a great way to determine a studio’s design style and capabilities.
+If you are looking for 2D or 3D digital illustrations, you should ask to see samples.
+They are a great way to determine a studio’s design style and capabilities.

 Step 4: Provide the Design Studio with Materials